JetBlue: 2020s

 In January 2024, JetBlue announced that CEO Robin Hayes will step down effective February 12 and would be replaced by president Joanna Geraghty.
 She will become the first woman to lead a major US airline.
 On February 7, 2024, the airline announced that Marty St. George, would return to the airline as president starting on February 26, 2024, after leaving the airline back in 2020 to be the COO of LATAM Airlines Group.

 In May 2024, JetBlue expanded its San Juan hub, adding six new routes—including its first Mint premium cabin flights to/from JFK international.

 Q4 2024 earnings revealed that JetBlue's "JetForward" restructuring yielded $395 million in revenue improvements in 2024, exceeding targets, boosting on-time performance, and improving customer satisfaction rankings year-over-year.

 In January 2025, JetBlue was fined $2 million by the US Department of Transportation (DOT) for "operating multiple chronically delayed flights," marking the first time an airline was fined by the DOT for delays on particular routes.

 Beginning January 2025, JetBlue initiated daily flights from Manchester‑Boston Regional Airport to Florida destinations.
 In March/April 2025, JetBlue resumed or launched more daily flights from JFK to Washington, D.C., Detroit, Hartford, Pittsburgh, Providence, and seasonal service to Burbank.

 In April 2025, American Airlines announced they were suing JetBlue for over $1 million in unpaid obligations dating back to their dissolved Northeast Alliance.
 The deal fell apart due to falling foul of US antitrust laws, which a court deemed to be anticompetitive.

 In May 2025, JetBlue and United Airlines announced a new partnership involving reciprocal frequent-flier benefits and shared booking access.
 United will return to JFK via JetBlue slots by 2027.

-In September 2025, JetBlue retired the Embraer E190.
-JetBlue's Chief Operating Officer Warren Christie was the captain of its last revenue flight from John F. Kennedy International Airport to Logan International Airport on September 9th.
+On September 9, 2025, JetBlue retired the Embraer E190.
+JetBlue's Chief Operating Officer Warren Christie was the captain of its last revenue flight from John F. Kennedy International Airport to Logan International Airport.